l-rud/starry-inspirations/README.md

  However, during the app development, attempts to fetch data from  horoscope [URL](https://horoscope-app-api.vercel.app/api/v1/get-horoscope/daily?sign=sagittarius&day=TODAY) resulted in a CORS error that could not be resolved.

  As a solution, the decision was made to utilize inspirational quotes instead of daily horoscopes.
-The application currently fetches data from the [Quotes Free API](https://forum.freecodecamp.org/t/free-api-inspirational-quotes-json-with-code-examples/311373).
+The application currently fetches data from the [Quotable](https://github.com/lukePeavey/quotable) - free, open source quotations API.

 This approach allowed the application to continue providing meaningful content despite the initial technical challenge encountered with the original horoscope API.